anonklub/anonklub/pm/initial-survey.md

 ### Gated Content

+zk-ECDSA can be used as a authentication for access to web content.

+For example, suppose you want to create some private content for Nouns (TODO: link to Nouns explanation) holders.
+The standard solution would be "Sign in with Ethereum", where you would verify your address, and the server could verify that you own a Noun onchain.
+However, this gives the website your personal financial details for that address, which may be enough to track and target you, especially since you are known to hold a valuable NFT.
+Instead we can create "Sign in as Noun" functionality by simply proving you own an address in the set of Nouns holders.

-## Implementation Details
+## Tooling

 Using zk-ECDSA is still not easy.
 You have to carefully choose the right library and proof system for your use case.
-PersonaeLabs has produced much of the recent research in this area, and all the libraries I'm going to reccomend were came from them.
+There are two critical questions: do you need nullifiers, and do you need onchain verification?
+It's important to choose the right tool for your use case, because prover time can be radically improved if you don't need nullifiers or onchain verification.

+Most of the work below was done at PersonaeLabs (TODO: cite) and 0xparc (TODO: cite), and as part of my grant I wrote the verifier circuit for the nullifier library.

 ### Offchain, no nullifiers

 The fastest way to privately verify a signature is [spartan-ecdsa](TODO: cite).
-It is primarily fast because it uses right-field arithmetic by over the secq256k1 curve, but this means it has to use a proof system defined for secq256k1 such as [Spartan](TODO: cite) (note, groth16, plonk, STARKs etc aren't available).
-Unfortunately, Spartan does not yet have an efficient verifier that runs on chain.
-Furthermore, this is a way of verifying non-deterministically generated signatures in zero knowledge, which means that it can't be used as a nullifier.
+It is primarily fast because it uses right-field arithmetic by using the secq256k1 curve (whose scalar field is Ethereum's familiar secp256k1's base field), but this means it has to use a proof system defined for secq256k1 such as [Spartan](TODO: cite) (note, groth16, plonk etc aren't available as they rely on pairings, which aren't available in secq256k1).
+Unfortunately, Spartan does not yet have an efficient verifier that runs on chain (though this is being worked on (TODO: cite)).
+Ultimately, this is just an way to verify ECDSA schemes in ZKPs, so, like all plain ECDSA schemes, it can't be used as a nullifier (TODO: link to nullifier section).

 ### Onchain, no nullifiers

-A predecessor to spartan-ecdsa is [efficient-ecdsa](TODO: cite), the difference being that it uses expensive wrong-field arithmetic implemented as as big integer arithmetic (TODO: true?).
-The current implementation is circom, which is a natural frontend to any R1CS proof system such as groth16, as well as having build in support for PlonK and fflonk, this means it can be verified on chain at minimal cost.
+A predecessor to spartan-ecdsa is [efficient-ecdsa](TODO: cite), the difference being that it uses expensive wrong-field arithmetic implemented as big integer arithmetic (TODO: true?).
+The current implementation is circom, which is a natural frontend to any R1CS proof system such as groth16, as well as having built in support for PlonK and fflonk, this means it can be verified on chain at minimal cost.
 However, the provers are much slower than spartan-ecdsa (TODO: check stats, maybe it's not minutes), requiring minutes rather than seconds in the browser.

 ### Nullifiers

+Nullifiers are deterministic values that don't reveal one's private identity, but do prove set membership.
+These are necessary for financial applications to prevent double spending, in addition to private voting and pseudonymous messaging.
+Intuitively, an ECDSA signature should work as a nullifier, but it is not in fact deterministic on the message/private key.
+ECDSA signatures include a random scalar which is used to hide the private key, and even is this scalar is generated pseudorandomly, there is no way for the verifier distinguish between a deterministic and random version of the same signature.
+Therefore, new schemes are required.
+Please consult Aayush Gupta's blog (TODO: cite) for a more detailed exploration of the problem.

-The only deterministic scheme at the moment are [PLUME nullifier](TODO: cite).
-There is some work required to get these into wallets, and the circuits (which, incidentally, I was involved in writing as part of this grant), are not yet audited and production ready.
+The only existing candidate scheme is [PLUME nullifier](TODO: cite).
+There is some work required to get these into wallets, and the circuits (for which I wrote the initial implementation as part of this grant (TODO: cite)) are not yet audited or production ready.
 Initially, they will probably take several (5 to 10) (TODO: is this real though lmao?) minutes on a regular browser.

 ## My Work

-This blog was written as part of a grant from the Ethereum Foundation.
-My mandate was to explore zkECDSA and work towards implementing projects such as those outlined above.
 The initial exploratory work included a merkle tree based membership and non-membership proofs, and public key validation in circom using [0xparc's circom-ecdsa](TODO: link) (which is the founding project in this space).
 About halfway through the grant I realised how critical nullifiers are for most applications, and pivoted to working on the PLUME nullifier signatures.